vinguyen-cs-project/others/TCP-Server-Client/README.md

-This project mimics a three way handshake between a TCP server and a TCP client.
+This project mimics a three way handshake between a TCP server and a TCP client with TCP segment.
-**Network Address is harcoded to be 129.120.151.96.**

 - To compile the program:
 A makefile was created, so just run 'make'